 Surprise yourself.
 Work three hours longer than you intended.
 Take the whole day off.
 Drive to the beach.
 Buy yourself a laptop.
 Sell your laptop and work from your iPad.
-Whatever.
+Be unreasonable.
 The point is to surprise yourself.

 Ease up on yourself.